 It seems that every generation is a little more disconnected from the previous one.
 But as social creatures, continuity is important.
 It is okay to break away from the past, but we need to know as much as we can about that past so that we can have a solid foundation for our future decisions.

 It’s one thing to know who your grandparents are, but it is quite another to know something about your relatives who were first on this soil.
-From what country did they come?
+Here are some questions to ask your parents, from what country did they come?
 What was their favorite music or their political preferences?
 What were the life-altering decisions of their day that affects your family now?

 This type of search may result in a trip to Ireland, or a trip to the next county over.
 Either way, you and your family will learn something together, and grow closer in the process.